Security Overview

 Information on security-related monitoring:

-Event logging and monitoring The following types of events are logged and monitored:
+Event logging and monitoring The following are some of the types of events that are logged and monitored:

-Incident Response Plan Kentik has a formalized incident response program in place based on NIST 800-61.
+Incident Response Plan Kentik has a formalized incident response program in place based on NIST 800-61 that includes annual tabletop testing.

 top | section